mattismegevand/sqlgbm/README.md

 ## sqlgbm

+⚠️ Warning: This library is in a very early development stage.
+The API and functionality will improve significantly over time.
+Not ready for production use yet.

 sqlgbm is a Python library that converts tree-based machine learning models into SQL queries.
 This allows you to deploy your ML models directly in your database without any additional infrastructure.

 ![sqlgbm in action](assets/image.png)

 ### Installation
 ```bash
 pip install sqlgbm
 ```